 BGH decision “V-shaped guide arrangement” set a new trend

 Also in 2016, another ruling by the Federal Supreme Court clarified the limits of the selection decision in cases of patent infringement by equivalence.
-At the same time, this ruling again showed the opposite tendency to previous case law.
+One can recognise a tendency towards an expansion of the equivalence range.
 In a V-shaped management order (BGH, judgment of 23.08.2016, Ref.: X ZR 76/14), the BGH ruled on the third equivalence criterion, equivalence.
 The equivalence is only to be affirmed if the considerations of the skilled person in order to arrive at the exchange solution deviating from the literal sense of the patent claim are so oriented towards the patent claim that the skilled person considers the deviating embodiment with its averted means as an equivalent solution.

 The BGH thus concretized the limits of jurisdiction for the patent holder’s selection decision.
 Accordingly, the deletion of a disclaimer, according to which designs other than the claimed preferred design form are conceivable, does not lead to such other designs being excluded as equivalent forms of infringement.
 The specification in the main claim (made in order to distinguish the technical design from the state of the art) determines neither positively nor negatively the question whether, from a professional point of view, equivalent means of exchange are equivalent or not.
 This judgment tended to strengthen the offence of patent infringement by equivalent means.